wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 == Changelog ==

+= 2.2.1 =

+* Minor change: use of the checked() function to declare checked a checkbox

 = 2.2 =

 * NEW: Added the count for total items in every title of the widget